 Umberto Clerici

-After a career spanning more than 20 years as a gifted cello soloist and orchestral musician, Umberto Clerici is widely regarded for his seamless transition to the podium now as an acclaimed conductor.
-The 2024 season marks Clerici’s second as Chief Conductor of the Queensland Symphony Orchestra in addition to being a frequent guest with several leading orchestras.
+After a career spanning more than 20 years as a gifted cello soloist and orchestral musician, Umberto Clerici has consolidated his diverse artist achievements to rapid acclaim as a conductor.
+Umberto is now the Chief Conductor of the Queensland Symphony Orchestra.

 It was in Sydney in 2018 that Umberto made his conducting debut with the Sydney Symphony Orchestra at the Sydney Opera House.
-Following a swift trajectory of prestigious conducting engagements, Umberto is now in high demand with the major symphony orchestras throughout Australia and New Zealand.
+Following a swift trajectory of prestigious conducting engagements, Umberto is now in high demand across Australia, New Zealand and Europe.

 Umberto Clerici will be conducting these concerts in 2025